ibitcy/react-stores/README.md

 #### StoreState

-It can be any interface describes your store's state.
+This can be any interface describes your store's state.

 #### initialState